Impact Investments

 Our Strategy

-Since 1983, we have made impact investments totaling more than $700 million to support nonprofits, social enterprises, and funds in the United States and globally.
-These investments have taken the form of below-market loans, equity, guarantees, and other financial instruments.
+Since 1983, we have made impact investments totaling more than $750 million to support more than 200 nonprofits, social enterprises, and funds in the United States and globally.
+This catalytic capital has taken the form of loans, equity, guarantees, and other financial instruments.

 We prioritize the following attributes in our impact investments: